Ubuntufanboy/Sarthak2143/README.md

 # Hey there, 👋.
 I'm Sarthak2143

 I am a 16 year old senior year high school student at India.
-I am interested in Mathematics, Cyhersecurity, Artificial Intelligence and Programming.
+I am interested in Mathematics, Cybersecurity, Artificial Intelligence and Programming.
 I mostly code in `Python`, `Golang`, `Lua` and `JavaScript`.
 I am an aspiring Machine Learning Engineer.

 ## Connect with me